 Judgements are taken by the Fund Managers to value those investments whose prices are not publicly available.
 The material nature of the investments means that any error in judgement could result in a material valuation error.
-Market volatility means such judgments can guickly become outdated, especially when there is a significant time period between the latest available audited information and the fund year end.
+Market volatility means such judgments can quickly become outdated, especially when there is a significant time period between the latest available audited information and the fund year end.
 Such variations could have a material impact on the financial statements.
-These investment types made up 15% of the fund's total net assets as per the 2022/23 draft account.
 As these investments are more difficult to value, we have assessed the valuation of these investments as a significant risk, as even a small movement in the assumptions could have a material impact on the financial statements